International Business Management

 This refers to items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 For National Economics University students, satisfactory completion of the two year BTEC HND at NEU in addition to the equivalent of IELTS with 6.0 in all components or an overall band score of 6.5 or above (including achievement of the TEG International College Level 4 English test) for direct entry into the final year of this course.

 How to apply

-Please contact the Programme Leader at either UWE Bristol (international students applying to study at Levels 2 or 3 in Bristol) or at National Economics University, Hanoi (for students progressing from NEU BTEC HND Diploma) for further information on applications.
+Please contact the Programme Leader at either UWE Bristol (international students applying to study at Level 2 in Bristol) or at National Economics University, Hanoi (for students progressing from NEU BTEC HND Diploma) for further information on applications.